 Published Date: Dec 25, 2019

-Islamabad (Tuesday, December 24, 2019): International Monetary Fund’s (IMF) Resident Representative for Pakistan, Ms. Teresa Daban Sanchez on Tuesday while clarifying misunderstanding around the first review of Pakistan’s economic performance under the Extended Fund Facility (EFF) said that Pakistan’s overall macro-economic performance remained satisfactory where revenue collections have increased substantially and there is improvement in the trade deficit and net foreign assets.
+According to a press release of SDPI issued here on Tuesday, International Monetary Fund’s (IMF) Resident Representative for Pakistan, Ms. Teresa Daban Sanchez* on Tuesday while clarifying misunderstanding around the first review of Pakistan’s economic performance under the Extended Fund Facility (EFF) said that Pakistan’s overall macro-economic performance remained satisfactory where revenue collections have increased substantially and there is improvement in the trade deficit and net foreign assets.
 However, slower economic growth and failure to get out of grey-list by FATF remained major risks to the program.

 She said this during a *conversation with relevant stakeholders on first quarterly review of 39-month arrangement made under the EFF for Pakistan organised by the Sustainable Development Policy Institute (SDPI)* here at Islamabad.
 Teresa Daban said that though inflation has started to stabilize but food price inflation continues to be a major concern.
 Owing to stabilization policies of the government, public debt, although at a high level, continues to be sustainable, she added.